 Kombucha

 A drink that’s become so popular it can be found bottled in convenience stores, kombucha is another fermented beverage that’s made from tea.
-This particular drink contains billions of probiotics that bolster friendly belly bacteria, which can provide an immune system boost.
+This particular drink contains billions of probiotics that bolster friendly belly bacteria, which can provide a boost for the immune system.

 Studies show that approximately 70% of the work the immune system does to keep you healthy happens in your stomach’s living ecosystem of bacteria.
 These friendly, helpful organisms are often the first line of defense protecting you against sickness and pathogens—you’re their home, after all.